ketch-com/ketch-ios/README.md

     }
     ```

 ### Step 2.
-Setup instance of KetchUI with Ketch:
+Instantiate the KetchUI object:

 ```swift
 ketchUI = KetchUI(ketch: ketch)
 ```

-Save these instances and that's it.
-Now Ketch is ready for work and presentation.

 ### Step 3.
-Setup UI experiences presentation:
+Setup the experiences presentation:

-If you using SwiftUI, please setup presentation KetchUI.webPresentationItem as ketchView in View that you need:
+If you use SwiftUI, setup KetchUI.webPresentationItem as ketchView in View:

 ```swift
 var body: some View {